InfernalJax/InfernalJax.github.io/README.md

 #### Who are the target users?
 Why should they care?

-The target users are people who have access to mobile devices and aren’t consuming healthy nutritious meals; but specifically, we are targeting users who are interested in cooking quality meals within their budget, but are unsure of where to start learning since there is no central place to look.
-People from lower-class, middle-class, and high-class backgrounds could potentially benefit across the globe.
-These users care about the problem and our solution because improper dietary habits can not only impact the individual in the long run but could potentially also affect their children’s dietary habits.
-With individuals and their families utilizing our application, they can turn their eating habits around, which will in the future avoid potentially risky health issues down the road and for a healthier lifestyle.
+Our target users are people who have access to mobile devices and aren’t currently consuming healthy nutritious meals; but specifically, we are targeting users who are interested in cooking quality meals within their budget, but are unsure of where to start learning.
+These users care about the problem because improper dietary habits can not only impact the individual in the long run but could potentially also affect their children’s dietary habits.
+By using our application, they can turn their eating habits around, potentially avoiding health issues down the road.

 #### What is our solution?